Heatblur-Simulations/f-14-manual/src/systems/weapon_systems/lantirn/overview.md

 EL is pod line of sight azimuth and elevation relative aircraft ADL (with AZ having L or R for left or right of aircraft heading).
 Below that is current UTC time and then IBIT codes below that.

-> **Note:** IBIT codes are not implemented currently and the clock will show local time.
+> 💡 IBIT codes are not implemented currently and the clock will show local time.

 The lower middle (4) shows current pod mode (A/A or A/G) and track mode (AREA, POINT or Q designations) on the left side.
 The right side shows currently selected weapon and laser code while